smsohan/actionhook/README.md

 # Why?

 A drop-in library for sending webhooks.
-You specify the content and destination, Actionhooks takes care of securely delivering it following industry best-practices.
+You specify the content and destination, ActionHook takes care of securely delivering it following industry best-practices.